Wednesday 6th November 2019

 April – September 2019

-Illustration / information design work for Dr Simone Reinders, of the Institute of Psychiatry, Psychology and Neuroscience at King’s College London.
-I created the visual elements, both anatomical images and statistical bar charts, to build up a conceptual figure that can be used in a journal paper and associated presentations.
-Creating the figure was an exercise in fitting a large amount of information into a limited space …
+Illustration and information design work for Dr Simone Reinders, of the Institute of Psychiatry, Psychology and Neuroscience at King’s College London.
+I created the visual elements, both anatomical images and statistical bar charts, to build up a conceptual figures that can be used in a journal paper and associated presentations.
+Creating the figures was an exercise in fitting a large amount of information into a limited space …

 February – April 2019